nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 02 The UNIX Architecture and Command Usage.markdown

 ##

-10. By specifying the section number as an argument to man command as follows:
+10. By specifying the section number as an argument to the `man` command. as follows:

     `man -s1 command`, `man -s5 filename` and `man -s2 system_call`.